huijunwu/libgdx-ai-wiki/Getting-started-with-gdxAI.md

 gdxAI is available in Maven.
 The easiest way of going about this is to add the framework as a dependency of an existing [Maven](http://maven.apache.org/) or [Gradle](http://www.gradle.org/) project.
 There are two kinds of gdxAI releases.

 * **Official**: well tested, stable packages that get released periodically.
 Its URL is: https://oss.sonatype.org/content/repositories/releases
 * **Snapshots**: the result of nightly builds, they are more likely to break in unexpected ways.
-It's URL is: https://oss.sonatype.org/content/repositories/snapshots
+Its URL is: https://oss.sonatype.org/content/repositories/snapshots

 ### Maven